LabtechConsulting/ConnectWiseControlPowerShell/README.md

 ```powershell
 Get-CWCLastContact -Server $Server -GUID $GUID -User $User -Password $Password
 ```
-Will return the last contact of the machine with that GUID
+Will return the last contact of the machine with that GUID.

 # Invoke-CWCCommand
 ## SYNOPSIS